bytealche/Datawarehouse/README.md

 ## Tables in the Medallion Architecture Layers

-We learned about the Bronze, Silver, and Gold layers in [Chapter 3: Medallion Architecture (Layers)](#medallion-architecture-layers).
+We learned about the Bronze, Silver, and Gold layers in [Medallion Architecture (Layers)](#medallion-architecture-layers).
 Tables are the physical structures that hold the data *within* each of these layers.
 The same data might exist in tables in different layers, but in different states of transformation.

 Let's look at how tables are used in each layer: